Kochise/win_portable/Image/inkscape/share/inkscape/extensions/README.md

 contained within the core inkscape extensions repository should follow these basic rules of quality assurance:

+ * Use python3.6 or later, no python2 code would be used here.
  * Use pylint to ensure code is written consistantly
  * Have tests so that each line of an extension is covered in the coverage report
  * Not cross streams between extensions, so your extension should import from